Wonderband/abz/README.md

-Test assignment by Alex Koniushenko
+Test assignment by Alex Koniushenko for ABZ.agency